JDDoesDev/docksal-decoupled/README.md

 2. Ensure that Docksal is installed.
 3. Run `fin init` from the project root.
     * This will destroy any existing containers and volumes.
-4. Wait while Drupal installs
+4. Wait while Drupal installs and a static version of your Gatsby site is generated.
-5. When Drupal finishes installing and you see `Open http://contenta.docksal in your browser` run `container_user="-u docker" fin exec --in=gatsby bash -lc "npm install"` (Don't worry, this will eventually be shortened to something a little more pleasant).
-6. Once `npm` finishes doing the things, run `container_user="-u docker" fin exec --in=gatsby bash -lc "gatsby develop -H 0.0.0.0"` (again, working on shortening this thingy down a bit) to start a development server that you can visit at `http://gatsby.contenta.docksal`.
+5. Once `fin init` finishes doing the things, you can visit `http://contenta.docksal` to view the Drupal backend or `http://static.contenta.docksal` to view the static site that was generated.
+If you wish to run the Gatsby development server, run `container_user="-u docker" fin exec --in=gatsby bash -lc "gatsby develop -H 0.0.0.0"` (again, working on shortening this thingy down a bit) to start a development server that you can visit at `http://gatsby.contenta.docksal`.
-    * Note: This currently does not allow automatic rebuilding, nor does it allow you to visit the static HTML site.
-This container has NodeJS available to serve the development server only.
-Work is being done to direct to the static site.
-PRs welcome!
+    * Note: This currently does not allow automatic rebuilding.

 ## Deployment